DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Use up-to-date antimalware software
     - Use firewalls
     - Implement configuration and system management processes
+- 📁**Corrective control** Security Orchestration, Automation, and Response (SOAR) technologies are a combination of detective and corrective controls.
+They can detect attacks and apply automated actions to mitigate the attacks.

-- **NIST SP 800-137**: organizations should use the following factors to ­determine assessment and monitoring frequency:
+- 🔴**NIST SP 800-137**: organizations should use the following factors to ­determine assessment and monitoring frequency:
     - security control volatility: refers to how frequently a security control might need to be changed or updated over time
     - system ­categorizations/impact levels
     - security controls or specific assessment objects providing ­critical functions